OpenRiskNet/home/openshift/recipes/local-volume-provisioner/README.md

 Let's start by running the partitioning/formatting tool on a clean (empty) 4TByte device to create a primary partition.
-In our device the volume size is actually 3841Gi.
+In our device the volume size is actually 3841Gi, as can be seen via `parted`'s `print`

-You might have to remove any partitions that exist if the device is not clean.
+instruction: -

     $ sudo -i
-    # parted /dev/sdc
+    $ parted /dev/sdc
+    (parted) print
+    [...]
+    Disk /dev/vdb: 3841GB
+    [...]

+> You might have to remove any partitions that exist if the device is not clean.

     (parted) mklabel gpt
     [respond to the prompt]
     (parted) mkpart primary 0GB 3841GB